stoffera/duality/README.md

 * **routes** *Object* (OPTIONAL) A dictionary of regex string and corrosponding functions.
 * **options** *Object* (OPTIONAL) A dictionary of extra options to the server
 * **return** *duality* An instance of the duality server class.

+#### Routes
+If you what duality to bind a function to a URL you must provide a route.
+A route is a regexp formatted string and a function.
+The concept is properly best explained with an exmaple:

+	var routes = {
+		"^/posts/(\\n+)" : getPost,
+		"^/posts/?$" : getPostIndex
+	};

+Duality will parse each string into a regular expression and check all request URL's against them.
+Notice how the backslash is double escaped.
+You must do this because the string is parsed into a regexp, causing the escape characters to be parsed twice.
+The functions related to the regexp's receive three arguments: a basic java script `string.match` object, a `http.ServerRequest` object and a `http.ServerResponse` object.
+If you define regions with parentheses in the regexp, then these will available in the `match` object.
+In this way you can pass parameters to the function, from the parsed URL.

 ####Options Available
 Here are the list of optional options to pass to the server: